linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 ## How to Create and Remove DOM Elements

 To make a web page dynamic, you use JavaScript to alter the elements that make up the web page's DOM.
-Typically, the DOM is altered by creating new HTML elements or moving specific elements or attributes, programmatically.
+Typically, the DOM is altered by programmatically creating new HTML elements or moving specific elements or attributes.

 The sections below show you how to use JavaScript to create and remove elements from the DOM.
 You also learn how to control the way in which new elements are added to the DOM using a few specialized JavaScript methods.